-- Press INSERT+F2 in Chrome, the JAWS List of Managers appears.
+- Press INSERT+F2 in your default web browser, the JAWS List of Managers appears.

 - Press S until you find Settings Center, then press ENTER to open it.
 Focus is in the search edit box.
 Press TAB to move to the tree view.
 The tree view is where the major categories for changing settings are grouped.
 Press UP or DOWN ARROW to move up and down the tree view.
 Press RIGHT ARROW to open a closed group, and press LEFT ARROW to close an open group.
 You may also use first letter navigation to move to items in the tree view as long as they are not hidden inside of one of the closed groups.